NiallMcGurk/ProjectOrryxPrime/README.md

 ## Documentation

 Everything is in /docs:
-- Use Cases for Regular User, Guest, Moderator, Admin
+- Use Cases for Regular User
 - Use Case Diagram (UML)
-- Sequence Diagrams for major flows
+- Sequence Diagrams
 - ERD for the database
 - System Architecture Diagram
 ---